bcgov/mds/services/core-api/app/flask_jwt_oidc_local/README.md

 Github: [flask_jwt_oidc](https://github.com/thorwolpert/flask-jwt-oidc/tree/main/flask_jwt_oidc)

-This works well as long as we have only a single oidc client integration for one flask app.
+This works well as long as we have only a single OIDC client integration for one flask app.

 ### The problem:

-As part of the OCIO mandate to migrate gov apps to [Gold SSO](https://bcgov.github.io/sso-requests) we now have to support multiple oidc integration clients/audience due to the architecture pattern of Gold SSO.
+As part of the OCIO mandate to migrate gov apps to [Gold SSO](https://bcgov.github.io/sso-requests) we now have to support multiple OIDC integration clients/audience due to the architecture pattern of Gold SSO.

 Earlier in our own keycloak realm of `mds` all the integration clients - webapps and service accounts on each environment had ONE audience viz.